Teen Acne: A Parent's Guide to Safe, Natural Skincare

 Step 3: Moisturizer

 Lock in hydration while your teen sleeps.
-Night is when skin repairs itself—proper moisture supports this process.
+Night is when skin repairs itself.
+Proper moisture supports this process.

-💡 Weekly Addition: Mask Treatment
+Weekly Addition: Mask Treatment

-Once weekly, a clay mask with turmeric can help absorb excess oil and deep-clean pores.
-Keep it to 10 minutes maximum—over-masking dries out skin.
+Once weekly, a clay mask with turmeric can absorb excess oil and deep-clean pores.

 What to Expect: Realistic Timeline for Teen Acne

-📅 Setting Proper Expectations
+Setting Proper Expectations

 Weeks 6-8: Noticeable improvement for most teens.
-Before-and-after photos will show clear differences.
+Before-and-after photos show clear differences.
 Some stubborn spots may remain but are fading.

 Weeks 10-12: Significant improvement should be visible.
 If not, reassess the routine or consult a dermatologist.
-Post-acne marks are lighter.

 Ongoing: Teen acne is managed, not cured.
 Hormones fluctuate throughout adolescence.
 Maintain a consistent routine to keep breakouts minimal.